-The Australian work environment is an open and sociable place, in a short amount of time you will be familiar with its customs and be accepted as part of the team.
+The Australian work environment is an open and sociable place.
+In a short amount of time you will be familiar with its customs and be accepted as part of the team.

 Australian workplace culture: What can I expect?

-Australians are renowned for their laid-back attitude, not in the sense of being lazy or unconcerned, but rather in that we are very easy-going.
+Australians are renowned for their laid-back attitude.
+Not in the sense of being lazy or unconcerned, but rather in that we are very easy-going.

 Australian workplace culture: What did you say?

-For example, a co-worker might announce that their computer was ‘completely cactus’ (‘not functioning’) and that they were going out for a ‘sanga’ (‘sandwich’) while someone fixes it.
+For example, a co-worker might announce that their computer was ‘completely cactus’ (‘not functioning’).
+So, while it’s being fixed, they were going out for a ‘sanga’ (‘sandwich’).

-Don’t hesitate to ask if you don’t understand what someone’s said, they will quickly explain what they’ve said and you will have gained a new Australianism to add to your vocabulary.
+Don’t hesitate to ask if you don’t understand what someone’s said.
+They will quickly explain what they’ve said and you will have gained a new Australianism to add to your vocabulary.

 Australian workplace culture: What should I say?

 The standard Australian greeting is ‘G’day’ (‘Good day’) or ‘Hello, how are you?’, and both show an interest in the wellbeing of whoever you are talking to.

 If you’re looking to start a conversation with a colleague, talking about sport is a good place to start.

 Australian workplace culture: What to avoid:

-Speaking a language other than English can also be seen negatively, as you will find that people will be unable to understand you.
+Speaking a language other than English, can also be seen negatively, as you will find that people will be unable to understand you.

 I wish you all the best in your job search!

-Career Coach and Director, Career Success Australia
+Career Success Australia